iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.0.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.de.covidtracker 1 reviews"/>
 </p>

+> Whats the use of downloading a dumb app for covid.
+Im not a robot that a phone thinks i have covid.
+I rather go to the hospital now and have a check up for me instead of downloading this app.
+This app can be dangerous and idk know if you guys are trying to look through my phone and seeing what i am talking about to my bf.
+I thought the government already have our information for a long.
+But Nooooo, they want to use this to be deep in our asses.
+I dont trust this app.
+Bye!<br> :date: __2020-10-18 22:53:52__

 > Don't be so pushy with government tracking apps directly to home-screen.
 You'll damage already fragile trust in government.
 1 star for nanny-ishness.
 Slap your foreheads.
 Bad, engineers, bad.
 No treat for you.<br> :date: __2020-09-29 21:32:39__